 - Look for Entries named under Bonjour Service.

-- When found select it and double-click and go to Advanced Tab
+- When found, please select it and double-click, and go to Advanced Tab

 Using Purchased Apps Option and Download Again :

-- Here you can see a list of apps which have purchased before and all you need is install it again but that will cost you both time and bandwidth.
+- Here you can see a list of apps you have purchased before, and all you need is to install them again, but that will cost you both time and bandwidth.
 There is no way you can batch download apps from App Store.

 - You can see what is on your iPad or iPhone and what is not there.

-Another good thing about iOS 5 is that it allows you to instantly download apps you have purchased on any of the computer to all your iDevices if they are tied up together.
-So if you had download a new app on your computer and you visit the WiFi Sync center on your iPad, you will see option to sync means there is something new.
+Another good thing about iOS 5 is that it allows you to instantly download apps you have purchased on any computer to all your iDevices if they are tied up together.
+So if you had to download a new app on your computer and you visit the WiFi Sync center on your iPad, you will see the option to sync means there is something new.